UPSC CDS II Notification 2026: Vacancies, Eligibility, and Application Process [Last Date Extended]

 You Should Apply If:

-- You are physically fit, mentally resilient, and enjoy challenges.
+You are physically fit, mentally strong, and ready to face challenges.

-- You seek a career with job security, structured growth, and adventure.
+You seek a career with job security and structured growth

 Reconsider If:

-- You are unwilling to adhere to strict discipline and lifestyle restrictions.
+You are unwilling to follow strict discipline and lifestyle restrictions.

 Work Culture, Salary Structure, and Career Path